Retrieving Group Chat Messages

 When the application is opened, the initial query fetches all conversations a user is part of by

-table.
+querying the conversations_by_user table.
 This table serves as an entry point for

 loading a user's conversation history efficiently.
 A "conversation" is a general term that